Nan Chiau High School: O Level Express Course

-As a Special Assistance Plan (SAP) school, Nan Chiau High School offers the four-year Express course which leads up to the Singapore-Cambridge GCE Ordinary Level national examination, complemented by its signature cultural intelligence and global classroom programmes.
-Throughout the 4 years, NCHS students are exposed to a broad range of cultural knowledge and life skills alongside the academic curriculum.
+As a Special Assistance Plan (SAP) school, Nan Chiau High School offers the four-year Express course which leads up to the Singapore-Cambridge GCE Ordinary Level national examination, complemented by cultural intelligence and global exchange programmes focusing on cultural awareness and global engagement.
+Students also participate in courses that cover cultural topics and life skills alongside the academic curriculum.

 All NCHS students expect a 2-week based timetable, with supplementary lessons for four days allocated to individual subjects according to their academic needs (with the exception for Wednesdays).

 A common educational procedure for the four-year Express course, subject combination streaming for NCHS students is carried out at Secondary Two level.
 Usually, nine classes (A to I) will be allocated per cohort for upper secondary levels, with 2 classes allocated for students taking 3 pure science subjects (commonly known as "Triple-Science" combinations).

-Nan Chiau High students has sustained academic and non-academic results.
-A Band 1 school since 2006, the institution has developed students with exceptional results for both GCE ‘O’ Level academic subjects as well as Co-Curricular Activities (or CCA).
-In 2014, Nan Chiau High School's ‘O’ Level students achieved a Mean-Score (based on L1R5 Grading) of 10.6, with more than 90% of the students obtaining A1 grading for CCA involvement.
+Nan Chiau High School has consistently achieved strong academic and non-academic results.
+A Band 1 school since 2006, the school’s students have performed well in both the GCE 'O' Level academic subjects and Co-Curricular Activities (CCAs).
+In 2014, students from Nan Chiau High School achieved a Mean Score of 10.6 in the GCE 'O' Level examinations (based on L1R5 grading), with over 90% of students receiving an A1 grading for their CCA involvement.